Spring 2024 First-Year Housing Registration

 Students are assigned roommates through a variety of methods:

-- Students find each other and mutually agree to live with one another, through My College Roomie (our roommate discovery system) or through other manners.
+- Students find each other and mutually agree to live with one another.
 Students may identify any other first-year student to live with, regardless of sex or gender, or

 - Students are automatically assigned one or more roommates of a similar sex.
 This roommate assignment used personal living preferences, noted in a student's housing registration, to match them up with students who may have similar living styles or preferences, or